huggingface/blog/audio-datasets.md

 gigaspeech = gigaspeech.map(prepare_dataset, remove_columns=next(iter(gigaspeech.values())).column_names)
 ```

-Here, we remove the columns were defined when we loaded the dataset (e.g. `file`, `chapter_id`, `speaker_id`, etc.),
+Here, we remove the columns were defined when we loaded the dataset that we do not require for the speech recognition task
-columns that we do not require for the speech recognition task.
+(e.g. `segment_id`, `speaker`, etc.).

 ### 3. Filtering Function